Timeform: July Festival Tips and Flags

-Timeform highlight a ratings banker, a big improver and a Flag to note on the first day of Newmarket's July Festival.
+Timeform highlight a ratings banker, a big improver and a Flag to note on the second day of Newmarket's July Festival.

-Breeders’ Cup Turf winner Yibir stands out as the class act in the Princess of Wales’s Stakes.
-The Godolphin gelding’s three-year-old season turned a corner when he won the Bahrain Trophy on this card 12 months ago and he gained further wins in the Great Voltigeur Stakes at York and the Jockey Club Derby at Belmont on the way to recording his biggest success at Del Mar when beating European Group One winners Broome, Teona and Japan.
+This looks a competitive renewal of the Duchess of Cambridge Stakes but, on Timeform weight-adjusted ratings, the Michael Bell-trained MAYLANDSEA is at least 3 lb clear of her rivals.

-Yibir has yet to get his head in front this season but returned with a good second in the Dubai Sheema Classic at Meydan when finding only the high-class Japanese colt Shahryar a neck too good.
-Since then, Yibir has suffered a shock defeat to Living Legend in the Jockey Club Stakes on Newmarket’s other course, but meets that rival on better terms here, and he had excuses on his latest outing back in the States when third to Highland Chief in the Man O’War Stakes at Belmont after a very slow start.
+A 100,000 guineas purchase at the Breeze-Ups earlier this year, she made a winning debut at Nottingham in May in clear-cut fashion, travelling fluently before making headway to lead over a furlong out and coming clear with some ease to have plenty in hand at the line.

 We are committed in our support of safer gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.